Pain de Mais

 Before you eat your cornbread, will you please say a prayer for people in Haiti?
 Here are some ideas of what you could ask God to help with:

-Comfort people whose loved ones died or got hurt.
+Comfort people whose loved ones are hurt in natural disasters.

 Help families rebuild damaged homes so they have a safe place to live.